filecoin-project/filecoin-docs/content/en/basics/assets/transfer-fil/index.md

 1. In the upper left corner of your wallet dashboard, click on the double squares icon next to your address to copy it.
 1. Record this address.
 You will need it later.
 1. From your main wallet account or exchange, transfer some funds to this address.
-1. From Metamask, copy your 0x address.
+1. From MetaMask, copy your 0x address.
 1. Once the funds appear in the burner wallet, click on **Send**.
 1. Enter the necessary information into the text fields:
    - In the **Recipient** field, enter your 0x style address.
 GLIF automatically converts it to an f4 address.
-   - In the **Amount** field, enter the amount of Fil to send.
+   - In the **Amount** field, enter the amount of FIL to send.
    - In **Params**, add optional Base64 parameters.
 1. Click **Review**.
 1. Once you've reviewed, click **Send**.
-1. The Fil will arrive in your Metamask wallet shortly.
+1. The FIL will arrive in your MetaMask wallet shortly.

-## Filecoin → Filecoin
+## Filecoin to Filecoin

 There are no special steps or requirements for sending Filecoin from one Filecoin-style address to another on the Filecoin network.